4forces/CI-MS3-project3/README.md

 # GiftKids

-GiftKids is a site fictional
+GiftKids is a site fictional to look for items you may need for children and also for parents to donate items they dont need.
+As parents we know how fast kids outgrow their clothes, toys, and other accessories etc.

 Ace Tuition is a tuition agency that aims to bring tutees and tutors together.
 Looking to find a tutor to ride through your academic woes?
 No problem, Ace Tuition Services has tutors to cater to your subject needs.